-If you or your loved one suffered injuries as a scooter rider, then a Gainesville scooter accident lawyer will manage your personal injury case.
-Call the Law Offices of Anidjar & Levine today at 1-800-747-3733 for a free consultation.
+If you or your loved one suffered injuries as a scooter rider, then a Gainesville personal injury lawyer will manage your case.
+Call the Law Offices of Anidjar & Levine today for a free consultation.

 Scooter Riders Are at an Increased Risk of Injury

 AAA notes that, in Florida, scooter riders must be at least 16 years old and operate their scooter with care when sharing the roadway with other vehicles.
 Scooter riders must either keep up with the speed of traffic or ride their scooter on the sidewalk.

 While scooter riders must do their part to keep themselves safe, other motorists must also uphold their duty of care as well.
 There are several design features that make a scooter rider susceptible to serious injuries when a collision occurs.